-Former New Jersey Devils and Albany River Rats broadcaster John Hennessy returns to the booth as radio play-by-play voice of the University of Massachusetts hockey program in 2013-14.
+Former New Jersey Devils and Albany River Rats broadcaster John Hennessy returns to the booth for his fifth season as radio play-by-play voice of the University of Massachusetts hockey program in 2014-15.
+Hennessy joined the UMass Sports Network in 2009.

-Hennessy, who previously called UMass hockey games for three seasons (2009-12), spent six seasons with the NHL's Devils as the play-by-play announcer, most notably calling the franchise's 2003 run to the Stanley Cup.
+Hennessy spent six seasons in the NHL as the Devils radio play-by-play announcer, most notably calling the franchise's 2003 run to the Stanley Cup.

-Hennessy, a 35-year radio veteran, partners with color commentator Brock Hines, who will enter his 21st season as a member of the UMass hockey broadcast team.
+Hennessy, a 36-year radio veteran, partners with color commentator Brock Hines, who will enter his 22nd season as a member of the UMass hockey broadcast team.

 Along with working with the Devils, Hennessy spent nine years with the American Hockey League's Albany River Rats.
 Additionally, he provided play-by-play for televised games of Rensselaer Hockey, served as host of the television show "NHL Fox Face-Off" and spent several years early in his career working with the Northeastern and Providence hockey programs.